Vadakan/GolangVsCodeSetup/README.md

     "window.zoomLevel": 1,
 }

-# That's it 'restart the visual studio code'.
+# restart the visual studio code'.
 We are all set.